In a recent article we wrote that car seats have an expiration date, which experts recommend you follow (even if you don’t legally have to).

 When it’s time to put your child in your car, you simply place their car seat on top of the base and press down, so the latches secure the seat firmly and safely in place.

-Similarly, when it’s time to take your little one out of the car, you simply use the button or handle to release the seat from the base.
+Similarly, when it’s time to take your little one out of the car, you simply use the button or handle to release the seat.

 Some parents find car seat bases invaluable because they significantly reduce the amount of time it takes to secure your baby in your car.